What is Decentralised Finance (DeFi)?

 Comparing DeFi with traditional or ‘legacy’ finance

-DeFi vs. traditional financial services
+Difference between DeFi and traditional financial services

 - DeFi apps are designed for a global audience.
 Anyone from around the world can participate in DeFi platforms.
 All you really need is a smartphone with internet access.
 DeFi also offers programmability.